Skip to main content

 Rule 3701-17-10 | Resident assessments; advanced care planning.

-(B) Prior to admission, the nursing home shall obtain from the prospective resident's physician, other appropriate licensed health professionals acting within their applicable scope of practice, or the transferring entity, the current medical history and physical of the prospective resident, including the discharge diagnosis, admission orders for immediate care, the physical and mental functional status of the prospective resident, and sufficient additional information to assure care needs of and preparation for the prospective resident can be met.
-This information shall have been updated no more than five days prior to admission.
+(B) Prior to admission, the nursing home will obtain from the prospective resident's physician, other appropriate licensed health professionals acting within their applicable scope of practice, or the transferring entity, the current medical history and physical of the prospective resident, including the discharge diagnosis, admission orders for immediate care, the physical and mental functional status of the prospective resident, and sufficient additional information to assure care needs of and preparation for the prospective resident can be met.
+This information will have been updated no more than five days prior to admission.

 (1) Cardiovascular, pulmonary, neurological status including auscultation of heart and lung sounds, pulses and vital signs; and

-(2) Hydration and nutritional status, including allergies and intolerances; and
+(2) Hydration and nutritional status, including allergies and intolerances;

-(3) Presenting physical, psycho-social and mental status.
+(3) Presenting physical, psycho-social and mental status;

 (1) Preferences of the resident including hobbies, usual activities, bathing, sleeping patterns, socialization and religious;